 Customer Retention – The Lost Art (And Science) Of Marketing

-The goal of marketing is to get and keep customers.
+The goal of marketing is to get and keep customers (one of my favorite marketing quotes).
 And while much of the time, effort and money spent in marketing involves the process of getting new customers, focusing on keeping the customers you already have often provides a much higher return from marketing investments.

 Retention and churn rates have become a popular tool for investors to evaluate the underlying health of a firm.
 The higher the churn rate (the more customers that chose to leave after signing up), the more they question the company’s viability.